uvarc/rc-website/content/service/user-support.md

 # Office Hours

-Staff from SOMRC host weekly office hours in MR5 (Biomedical Engineering and Medical Science Building) Room 1005.
+Staff from SOMRC host weekly office hours in the HLS Room 2502.
 Drop by with a project idea, question about a system or anything else you would like to discuss.

 <div class="alert alert-success" role="alert">
 Wednesdays 10AM-12PM <br>
-Health Sciences Library Room 1212
+Health Sciences Library Room 2502 (Detmer Room)
 </div>